 I have dabbled with meditation on and off for years.
 And although it has helped me, I know first hand that forming a habit is not easy.
 I have fallen off the wagon many times.
 I only started it again after the pandemic hit, and I have been closed inside my house.
 So the most I can ask you is to give these apps a try, and see if they can help you out.

 Meditation is for everyone.
 Whether you are a student, a productivity genius, a professional, or anyone else, it will be beneficial for you.
-Meditation can help you sleep better, focus, clear your mind, and live in the present moment.
+Meditation can help you sleep better, focus on your work, clear your mind, and live in the present moment.
 So, whoever is reading this article, whether you use these apps or not, I urge you to give meditation a try.
 With that said, let’s get to the apps themselves.

 I have tried many meditation apps and techniques, and I feel that guided meditation is the best one for me.
 In a guided meditation, instead of listening to soothing music, you are guided through the steps by a voice.
 Headspace is one such app that provides guided meditation.
 I love how the app started me with just a few minutes a day and then moved me onto longer mediation sessions.